bign8/bign8.github.io/_drafts/gps-backed-ntp.md

 ```

 ### Automate Startup of `fakegps`
 Alright, now, time for the last bit... how do we get `fakegps` to start up when the system boots!
 Well, there is a very old and outdated linux concept called rc.local.
 Yes, it's out of date and replaced by systemd.
-Yes, there are better ways to do it, but... this is hacked up the wazu, whats just one more hack.
+Yes, there are better ways to do it, but... this is hacked up the wazu, what's one more hack?

 So, here is my `/etc/rc.local`.
 ```sh